-American Society of Clinical Oncology has been conducting a Targeted Agent and Profiling Utilization Registry (TAPUR) Study since March 2016, at 63 sites in 15 states.
-Study leaders are planning to decrease the enrollment age from 18 to 12 years by summer 2017 to extend the opportunity for participation to adolescent patients with advanced cancer.
+American Society of Clinical Oncology has been conducting a Targeted Agent and Profiling Utilization Registry (TAPUR) Study since March 2016, and currently enrolls 510 participants at 83 clinical sites in 20 states.
+Although not all therapies are available for patients <18, study leaders decreased the enrollment age from 18 to 12 years in 2017 to extend the opportunity for participation to adolescent patients with advanced cancer.

 Read about Fostering Age Inclusive Research initiative in Europe to reduce minimum age for children.